1 / 1

 In its Old West days, Denver had a performance of "Macbeth" before it had a school or hospital.
 Today, the Denver Performing Arts Complex has nine theaters seating 10,000 people.
 The seven-county metro area has a self-imposed sales tax for the arts, which is distributed to 300 arts organizations and facilities.
 Denver's live music scene entertains year-round, ranging from intimate venues like the Paramount Theatre to legendary open-air spots like Red Rocks Park & Amphitheatre, where the Beatles, U2 and many more have played.

 Denver loves its sports, from basketball to football to soccer to baseball.
-Denver also has horse racing and a professional rodeo.
-Denver has 90 golf courses, miles of bike paths and the nation's most unique city park system.
+Denver also has a professional rodeo, 90 golf courses, miles of bike paths and the nation's most unique city park system.

 Whether you're enjoying a night out on the town at one of Larimer Square's independently owned fine dining spots or digging into the offerings from one of the city's many gourmet food halls, you can count on fresh, local ingredients.
 The city's beer world is booming, too, with new craft breweries opening up, along with several distilleries and wineries, too!